insanj/AwayToTop/README.md

 Away To Top
 =======================

 Tap the statusbar to top your away notifications.
+Motivated by [this tweet in particular](https://twitter.com/Akadi_Nor/status/422599015264288769).

 ---------------------------------------
 	Simplified BSD License